chromaui/learnstorybook.com/README.md

 | Korean      | ✅      |
 | Portuguese  | ❌      |

-The Create an Addon features the following translations.
+The Create an Addon tutorial features the following translations.
 If you want to learn about the addon ecosystem and you're a native speaker of any of the languages detailed below.
 Help us out by updating the translations.
 Comment in the issue above.
 | Translation | Updated |
 | ----------- | ------- |
 | English | ✅ |